-Dr. Anthony Branker holds the endowed chair of the Anthony H.P Lee '79 Senior Lecturer in Jazz Studies, is Founder and Director of the Program in Jazz Studies, and serves as Associate Director of the Program in Musical Performance at Princeton University, where he directs an extensive list of ensembles and teaches courses in jazz theory through improvisation & composition, jazz performance practice in historical and cultural context, jazz composition, evolution of jazz styles, and the improvising ensemble.
+Dr. Anthony Branker holds an endowed chair in jazz studies, is Founder and Director of the Program in Jazz Studies, and serves as Associate Director of the Program in Musical Performance at Princeton University, where he directs an extensive list of ensembles and teaches courses in jazz theory through improvisation & composition, jazz performance practice in historical and cultural context, jazz composition, evolution of jazz styles, and the improvising ensemble.
 He has served as a U.S. Fulbright Scholar and visiting professor at the Estonian Academy of Music and Theatre in Tallinn, Estonia and has also been a member of the faculty at the Manhattan School of Music, Rutgers University Mason Gross School of the Arts, Hunter College of the City University of New York, Ursinus College, and the New Jersey Summer Arts Institute.
 Dr. Branker was visiting composer at the Southern Danish Academy of Music and Dramatic Arts in Odense/Esbjerg, Denmark; Hochschule für Musik und Theater in Hamburg, Germany; Estonian Academy of Music & Theatre; and for “Crossing Borders” - the Socrates/Erasmus Intensive Programme in cooperation with the European Union, the Association of Baltic Academies of Music, and the Estonian Academy of Music & Theatre.
-His work as a composer, educator, scholar, conductor, and performer has been featured on the international stage in Denmark, Greece, China, Estonia, Australia, Germany, United Kingdom, Finland, France, Canada, Russia, Lithuania, and Japan as well as throughout the United States.
-He has been honored by the United States Department of Education with a Presidential Scholars Teacher Recognition Award, the Institute for Arts and Humanities Education Distinguished Teaching Award, the International Association of Jazz Educators Award for Outstanding Service to Jazz Education, and was the recipient of the 2004 Alumni Award presented by the Association of Black Princeton Alumni.
-Recently, the New Jersey Association for Jazz Education honored Dr. Branker at the New Jersey Performing Arts Center in Newark by presenting him with the 2009 Jazz Education Achievement Award for "Outstanding Accomplishment in the Field of Jazz Studies and Continued Dedication to the New Jersey Jazz Education Community."
+His work as a composer, educator, scholar, conductor, and performer has been featured on the international stage in Brazil, Switzerland, Poland, Finland, Italy, Estonia, Denmark, Greece, China, Australia, Germany, United Kingdom, France, Canada, Russia, Lithuania, and Japan as well as throughout the United States.

-As a composer, Dr. Anthony Branker has recorded for Origin Records and Sons of Sound Records and has six releases in his fast growing and musically rich discography.
-They include: Spirit Songs (Sons of Sound, 2006), Blessings (Origin Records, 2009), Dance Music (Origin Records, 2010), Dialogic (Origin Records, 2011), Together (Origin Records, 2012), and Uppity (Origin Records, 2013).
+The music of composer Anthony Branker has been shaped by the sounds of jazz, Afro Latin, Brazilian, African, classical, and African American music traditions while simultaneously pushing the boundaries in bold and beautiful new directions.
+Recently, he was named in Down Beat magazine’s 63rd and 62nd Annual Critics Polls as a “Rising Star Composer.”
+Dr. Anthony Branker has recorded for Origin Records and Sons of Sound Records and has six releases in his fast growing and musically rich discography.
+They include: Spirit Songs (Sons of Sound, 2006), Blessings (Origin Records, 2009), Dance Music (Origin Records, 2010), Dialogic (Origin Records, 2011), Together (Origin Records, 2012), Uppity (Origin Records, 2013), and The Forward (Towards Equality) Suite (Origin, 2014).
 He leads two jazz collectives that include Anthony Branker & Ascent and Anthony Branker & Word Play, which have featured Mark Gross, Tia Fuller, Steve Wilson, Antonio Hart, Ralph Bowen, Andy Hunter, Clifford Adams, Conrad Herwig, Eli Asher, Jonny King, Jim Ridl, Bryan Carrott, Kenny Davis, John Benitez, Belden Bullock, Donald Edwards, Adam Cruz, Ralph Peterson Jr., Wilby Fletcher, Renato Thoms, Kadri Voorand, and Freddie Bryant.

-Dr. Branker has received fellowships or grants from the J. William Fulbright Foreign Scholarship Board/Council for International Exchange of Scholars, the National Endowment for the Humanities, Rutgers Institute of Jazz Studies, Princeton University, and Ursinus College.
-He has presented research at conferences of the International Society for Music Education (ISME), International Society for Improvised Music (ISIM), Foundation for Educational Administration (FEA) / New Jersey Principals and Supervisors Association (NJPSA), Research in Music Education (RIME), International Symposium on Assessment in Music Education (ISAME), College Music Society (CMS), International Jazz Composers Symposium (IJCS), International Association for Jazz Education (IAJE), New Jersey Music Educators Association (NJMEA), Princeton University Regional Conference - "Big Ideas: Science, Innovation, and Discovery," in addition to contributing to Down Beat magazine.
-He has also appeared as a guest lecturer for the Department of Pop & Jazz Music at Helsinki Polytechnic Stadia in Helsinki, Finland; Heino Elleri Nimeline Tartu Muusikakool, Tartu, Estonia; Kuressaare Music Academy on the Estonian island of Saaremaa; the Pop/Jazz Program at Viljandi Kultuuriakadeemia Muusikamajas in Viljandi, Estonia; Winmalee High School, Blue Mountains, Australia; National Endowment for the Humanities Paul Robeson Institute at Rutgers University; "Teachers as Scholars" program for New Jersey Educators at Princeton University; Princeton University Alumni College Seminar "New Orleans: City of Jazz" in New Orleans, Louisiana; the Plexus Institute; Drew University; and has served as program scholar for the Looking At: Jazz, America's Art Form, a six-part documentary film viewing and discussion series at the Princeton Public Library.
+Dr. Branker's work as a scholar has been shared at conferences and/or published by the International Society for Music Education (ISME), International Society for Improvised Music (ISIM), Foundation for Educational Administration (FEA) / New Jersey Principals and Supervisors Association (NJPSA), Research in Music Education (RIME), International Symposium on Assessment in Music Education (ISAME), College Music Society (CMS), International Jazz Composers Symposium (IJCS), International Association for Jazz Education (IAJE), New Jersey Music Educators Association (NJMEA), Princeton University Regional Conference - "Big Ideas: Science, Innovation, and Discovery," in addition to contributing to Down Beat magazine.
+Dr. Branker was the 2015 keynote speaker for the University of Jyväskylä Music Education Research Seminar in Jyväskylä, Finland, and has appeared a guest lecturer for the Department of Pop & Jazz Music at Helsinki Polytechnic Stadia in Helsinki, Finland; Heino Elleri Nimeline Tartu Muusikakool, Tartu, Estonia; Kuressaare Music Academy on the Estonian island of Saaremaa; the Pop/Jazz Program at Viljandi Kultuuriakadeemia Muusikamajas in Viljandi, Estonia; Winmalee High School, Blue Mountains, Australia; National Endowment for the Humanities Paul Robeson Institute at Rutgers University; "Teachers as Scholars" program for New Jersey Educators at Princeton University; Princeton University Alumni College Seminar "New Orleans: City of Jazz" in New Orleans, Louisiana; the Plexus Institute; Drew University; and has served as program scholar for the Looking At: Jazz, America's Art Form, a six-part documentary film viewing and discussion series at the Princeton Public Library.
 He has also been featured in performance with the Delaware Valley Philharmonic Orchestra as narrator of Aaron Copland's Lincoln Portrait.

 Anthony D.J.
 Branker holds the degrees of Doctor of Education and Master of Education from Columbia University, Teachers College; Master of Music in Jazz Pedagogy from the University of Miami; and a Bachelor of Arts in Music and Certificate in African-American Studies from Princeton University.